What’s the Issue We’re Aiming to Address?

-What’s the Issue We’re Aiming to Address?

 In 2018, we continued to focus on Samsung SDI and became part of the Principles for Responsible Investment (PRI)-supported Engagement on Responsible Sourcing of Cobalt steering committee with a global coalition of PRI investors who are active in the area.
 In particular, we followed up on the initiatives that were discussed in 2017 to monitor progress.
 We pushed specifically on the issue of a supply-chain audit and the need for surprise audit visits to give credibility to the program.
 Samsung SDI has been very active in the RCI, and suggested that the auto manufacturers are the missing link in this work.

-In 2019, alongside PRI signatories, we have been co-leading cobalt-specific engagements with Samsung SDI, Samsung Electronics and Volkswagen, and supporting discussions with Apple.
-We have held discussions to establish the companies’ understanding of the situation, what actions they are taking to identify risks in the supply chain, and how they plan to implement the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+In 2019, alongside PRI signatories, we co-led cobalt-specific engagements with Samsung SDI, Samsung Electronics and a leading auto manufacturer, and supporting discussions with Apple.
+We held discussions to establish the companies’ understanding of the situation, what actions they were taking to identify risks in the supply chain, and how they planned to implement the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 The guidance aims for greater transparency and auditing in the supply chain.

 As part of our wider work addressing child labor in the cobalt supply chain, we also attended the 2019 OECD Forum on Responsible Mineral Supply Chains, to learn more about developing human rights regulations, supply-chain due diligence, and civil society’s concerns.
 In plenaries, we urged corporate attendees to adopt the new OECD Due Diligence Guidance for Responsible Supply Chains of Minerals, and asked all actors along the cobalt supply chain, including the DRC government, to work together on the ground to improve working conditions.

 Has Anything Changed?

-Overall, we believe that Samsung SDI has taken a number of steps that will improve lives in the DRC, and were particularly impressed when the company announced a joint initiative with other involved firms to launch a cobalt pilot project in the DRC, with the aim to improve artisanal mining working conditions, as well as living conditions for surrounding communities.
+Overall, we believe that Samsung SDI has taken a number of steps that will improve lives in the DRC, and were particularly impressed when the company announced a joint initiative with Samsung Electronics and other involved firms to launch a cobalt pilot project in the DRC, with the aim to improve artisanal mining working conditions, as well as living conditions for surrounding communities.